 Click-Through Rate (CTR) and Trust Factor

 Studies show that organic search results get more clicks than paid ads.
 Many users trust organic results more than ads, making SEO a better strategy for credibility.
-PPC, however, ensures visibility, especially for competitive keywords where ranking organically is challenging.

 -